Encoding Vs. Encryption: Explaining the Difference

 Concluding Lines

-For example, using encoding to secure sensitive data would not provide any security, as the original data can be easily reconstructed from the encoded representation.
 On the other hand, using encryption to compress and decompress data would be inefficient and unnecessary.
-Therefore, it is important to use the appropriate technique for a given situation to ensure that the data is protected and properly transmitted or stored.
+Therefore, using the appropriate technique for a given situation is essential to ensure the data is protected and adequately transmitted or stored.

 Janki Mehta